Rand-Network/tokenomics/README.md

 ```
 hh abi2interface VestingControllerERC721
 ```
 **abi2ipfs** generates an interface file from a `contract` name and uploads it to `IPFS` and pins using Pinata service.
-It returns the IPFS hash and clickable link. **NOTE: pinata API key is needed in the .env file **
+It returns the IPFS hash and clickable link. **NOTE: pinata API key is needed in the .env file**
 ```
 hh abi2ipfs VestingControllerERC721
 ```
-**verify** Verifying the contract using Etherscan API. **NOTE: Etherscan API key is needed in the .env file **
+**verify** Verifying the contract using Etherscan API. **NOTE: Etherscan API key is needed in the .env file**
 ```
 hh verify <eth_contract_address>
 ```
-**deploy** deploys a contract using the `scripts/deploy_testnet_taks.js` script.
-It allows for verifying using Etherscan API and initial settings like granting allowance to the VestingController and minting a few sample investments.**NOTE: Etherscan API key is needed in the .env file **
+**deploy** deploys a contract using the `scripts/deploy_taks.js` script.
+It allows for verifying using Etherscan API and initial settings like granting allowance to the VestingController and minting a few sample investments.
+Enables live-net deployment with initialization of rights granting to multisig and relayer.
+Exporting allows to get a CSV file which fits the [Notion page of deployed contracts](https://www.notion.so/randnetwork/75eb0f7882364fe8868f834bff59b566?v=49cf9568bbd649e88e9bce9e16e564c9) and allows easy importing to this Notion database.
+**NOTE: Etherscan API key is needed in the .env file**
 ```
-hh deploy --verify --initialize
+hh deploy --name-prefix <name> --initialize --multisig-address <address> --relayer-address <address> --export-csv --verify

+Avaiable flags and arguments:

+--name-prefix - Adds a name prefix to the deployed token names and symbols

+--test-mint - Mints a few tokens for testing (cannot use with --name-prefix=Rand)

+--initialize - Allows role granting to multisig and relayer and renouncing from deployer
+           - Requires --multisig-address and --relayer-address

+--multisig-address - Address to be granted DEFAULT_ADMIN_ROLE and PAUSER_ROLE

+--relayer-address - Address to be granted MINTER_ROLE (VC, NFT)

+--verify - Verifies contracts on Etherscan or other derivative explorers on other chains

+--export-csv - Exports deployed contract address data to a csv file to the project root
 ```

 **flatten-clean** Flattens files for Etherscan manual single-file verification process.
 ```
 hh flatten-clean contracts/VestingControllerERC721.sol
 ```
 **folder2ipfs** Uploads a complete folder to `IPFS` and pins using Pinata service.
-It returns the IPFS hash and clickable link. **NOTE: pinata API key is needed in the .env file **
+It returns the IPFS hash and clickable link. **NOTE: pinata API key is needed in the .env file**
 ```
 hh folder2ipfs uri/sample_to_deploy_ipfs_generated
 ```